General findings of DG REGIO on stock-taking exercise of aligning EUSDR with European Structural and Investments Funds (ESIF)

 - NCs in principle have a good overview of both national and international funding sources

-- The involvement of Steering Group members of the specific priority areas at national level into the work of ESIF programmes (i.e. into the work of the Monitoring Committees, etc.) via the NCs or directly brings tangible results in the implementation, while increasing ownership.
-Steering Groups members must be active in identifying the funding sources and describing the added value of the projects to the Managing Authorities (MA) in their respective countries (there are many cases where there are no links even if the SG member works in the same institution where MA is located!)
+- The involvement of Steering Group members of the specific Priority Areas at national level in the work of ESIF programmes (i.e. in the work of the Monitoring Committees etc.) via NCs or directly brings tangible results in the implementation, while increasing ownership.
+Steering Group members must be active in identifying the funding sources and in describing the added value of the projects to the Managing Authorities (MA) in their respective countries (there are many cases in which there are no links even if the SG member works in the same institution where the MA is located!)

 - When identifying priority projects the Managing Authorities should be involved in order to minimise the risk of developing projects, which are not suitable for the identified programmes

-- There is still misunderstanding by some programmes claiming that Danube MRS relevance is connected to the proximity of the River.
-Danube Region is not only the region close by the river!
+- There is still a misunderstanding by some programmes claiming that EUSDR relevance is connected to the proximity of the River.
+The Danube Region is not only the region close by the river!
 It is the whole region, the same covered by the Interreg Danube Transnational Programme.

 DG REGIO is ready to facilitate further practical arrangements in the countries (e.g. taking part at coordination meetings, in liaising with geographic desks, bringing EC- Delegations on board, etc.).
 Countries may have bilateral consultations with each other in order to get further inspirations or practical hints.